-The letter was sent to House Speaker Nancy Pelosi (D-CA) and Majority Leader Hoyer (D-MD) and requested they bring the MORE Act, H.R.
+The letter was sent to House Speaker Nancy Pelosi (D-CA) and Majority Leader Hoyer (D-MD).
+It requested they bring the MORE Act, H.R.
 3617, to a vote on the floor of the United States House of Representatives.

-“If the House wants to maintain its leadership on cannabis reform policy, then the MORE Act must come to the floor this month,” said BOWL PAC President Justin Strekal.
+“If the House wants to maintain its leadership on cannabis reform, the MORE Act must come to the floor,” said BOWL PAC President Justin Strekal.
 “Americans deserve to know whether their Representative supports ending federal prohibition or maintaining the racist status quo of marijuana prohibition.”

-“Mass criminalization and over-enforcement of drug law violations have devastated the social and economic fabrics of entire communities while also tearing apart the lives of millions of individuals and families.
-And while Black, Latino, and Indigenous people have carried the brunt of marijuana criminalization, they have been shut out of the regulated marijuana marketplace due to these very same criminal records in addition to financial barriers to entry,” the letter says.
+“Mass criminalization and over-enforcement of drug law violations have devastated the social and economic fabrics of entire communities.
+While also tearing apart the lives of millions of individuals and families.
+Black, Latino, and Indigenous people have carried the brunt of marijuana criminalization.
+They have been shut out of the regulated marijuana marketplace.
+It is due to these very same criminal records in addition to financial barriers to entry,” the letter says.

 The MORE Act would declassify marijuana as a controlled substance under federal law, expunge marijuana convictions, and reduce marijuana sentences.
-The Congressional Budget Office (CBO) estimates that the MORE Act would have reduced time served by 73,000 person-years over the 2021-2030 period.
+The Congressional Budget Office (CBO) estimates that the MORE Act would have reduced time served by 73,000 person-years.
+That would be over the 2021-2030 period.

-The bill would place a tax on cannabis production facilities and export warehouses, a five percent tax on cannabis sales at the manufacturer level to fund services in communities adversely impacted by drug prohibition, and to build up a Small Business Administration (SBA) program to support a diverse and inclusive marketplace with local ownership.
+The bill would place a tax on cannabis production facilities and export warehouses, a five percent tax on cannabis sales at the manufacturer level to fund services in communities adversely impacted by drug prohibition.
+They want it to build up a Small Business Administration (SBA) program to support a diverse and inclusive marketplace with local ownership.

-It would also replace references to “marijuana” and “marihuana” with “cannabis,” requires the Bureau of Labor Statistics to publish demographic data on cannabis business owners and employees, and makes Small Business Administration loans and services available to entities that are cannabis-related legitimate businesses or service providers.
+The bill would also replace references to “marijuana” and “marihuana” with “cannabis.”
+It also requires the Bureau of Labor Statistics to publish demographic data on cannabis business owners and employees, and makes Small Business Administration loans and services available to entities that are cannabis-related legitimate businesses or service providers.

-The MORE Act would also establish a process to expunge convictions and conduct sentencing review hearings related to federal cannabis offenses.
+Also the MORE Act would establish a process to expunge convictions and review sentences related to federal cannabis offenses.

-It also prohibits the denial of federal public benefits to a person based on certain cannabis-related conduct or convictions, prohibits the denial of benefits and protections under immigration laws based on a cannabis-related event (e.g., conduct or a conviction), and directs the Government Accountability Office to study the societal impact of cannabis legalization.
+It also prohibits the denial of federal public benefits to a person based on certain cannabis-related conduct or convictions.
+They also prohibit the denial of benefits and protections under immigration laws based on conduct or a conviction.
+It directs the Government Accountability Office to study the societal impact of cannabis legalization.

 The Marijuana Justice Coalition is made up of the American Civil Liberties Union, (ACLU) BOWL PAC, Center for American Progress (CAP), The Center for Law and Social Policy (CLASP), Clergy for a New Drug Policy, Doctors for Cannabis Regulation (DCFR), Drug Policy Alliance (DPA), Human Rights Watch, Immigrant Defense Project Immigrant Legal Resource Center, JustLeadershipUSA, Lawyers’ Committee for Civil Rights Under Law, The Leadership Conference on Civil & Human Rights, Minorities for Medical Marijuana (M4MM), MoveOn, National Immigration Project of the National Lawyers Guild, National Organization for the Reform of Marijuana Laws (NORML), National Urban League, Students for Sensible Drug Policy, United Food and Commercial Workers (UFCW) International Union, and the Veterans Cannabis Coalition.